Install and Start Using the PHP SDK with Couchbase Server

 The Couchbase PHP SDK allows you to connect to a Couchbase cluster from PHP.
 The Couchbase PHP SDK is a native PHP extension and uses the Couchbase high-performance C library to handle communicating to the cluster over Couchbase binary protocols.

-Before installing the PHP SDK, you must install the C SDK — libcouchbase (LCB); version 3.0 or higher is required from PHP Client 3.0.
+Before installing the PHP SDK, you must install the C SDK — libcouchbase (LCB); version 3.0 or higher is required for PHP Client 3.1.

 After installing the C SDK, install the PHP SDK through your PHP distribution’s pecl command: